Match #228817 (Integrated Track)

-Centerstone will be opening an FQHC (Look-Alike) at the Columbus, IN mental health center in August, 2021 in addition to the fully operating FQHC Look-Alike’s in Bloomington and Connersville, IN.
+Our Predoctoral Intern will be placed in the Columbus, Indiana FQHC which opened in August, 2021.
+In addition, there are fully operating FQHC Look-Alike’s in Bloomington, Connersville, and Richmond, IN.
 These clinics will serve the medical and behavioral health needs of our underserved, rural adult and child populations many of whom live below the poverty level.
-The clinic will be staffed by Physicians, Nurse Practitioners, Psychiatrists, licensed master’s level therapists and ancillary staff.
+The clinic will be staffed by Physicians, Nurse Practitioners, Psychiatrists and Psychiatric Nurse Practitioners, licensed master’s level therapists, Psychologists, and ancillary staff.

 Centerstone has one full time integrated health internship position.
 The intern will be an important part of the clinic and be fully integrated into the treatment team.
 Referrals will come from both medical and psychiatric providers.
 The intern will be available for warm handoffs from the physicians and NP’s to immediately engage with and begin interventions with patients.
 Treatment will primarily be brief and problem focused, and cover a very broad range of diagnosis, from severe and persistent mental health diagnosis, to adjustment disorders.
 There will be opportunities to provide crisis assessment, intervention and stabilization.
 The intern in this position will be working with patients with both acute and chronic physical and mental health concerns.
 Interns will work with patient on topics of weight management, issues around compliance with diabetes or other health regimens, pain management, and improving sleep.
 Psychoeducation will be provided to patients when needed.
 The emphasis will be not on merely practicing psychology within the same clinic as the medical providers, but in helping the team treat the whole person, addressing the behavioral interventions that can augment medical care to help improve treatment compliance and improve the quality of the patients life.